BATS

 Many of our native bats are crevice-dwelling species, and therefore potential evidence of these bats can be concealed due to the nature of their roosting habits.
 Should no evidence be recorded, the building / structure or tree's potential to support bats will then be assessed on a sliding scale of negligible to high:

-Emergence / re-entry, activity surveys or phase 2 bat surveys, are follow-up surveys which are conducted after dark, either at dusk or dawn, and aim to identify the number of bats, species and roosting locations within the building, structure or tree.
+Emergence, activity surveys or phase 2 bat surveys, are follow-up surveys which are conducted after dark, and aim to identify the number of bats, species and roosting locations within the building, structure or tree.
 The surveys also aim to identify general bat activity, including commuting and foraging bats on site.
 The surveys typically involve a number of experienced bat surveyors using specialized bat detecting equipment to record the bat activity on site, as well as aiming to establish the type of bat roost(s).

-Emergence / re-entry surveys are undertaken in accordance with 'The Bat Conservation Trust (BCT) Good Practice Guidelines' (Collins, 2016).
+Emergence surveys are undertaken in accordance with 'The Bat Conservation Trust (BCT) Good Practice Guidelines' (Collins, 2023).
 The surveys are conducted in accordance with the following:

 Once the surveys have been completed, it is possible for planning permission to be obtained.
 A bat licence may then be required depending upon the proposed impacts of the works on the bat roost(s) on site (see below).